gmileka/networking-101/README.md

 # Networking 101

+Computer networking has always been a fascinating topic and I want to dedicate this series to introduce it to people starting to learn about it - with emphasis on the reasoning behing networking abstractions, architectures, and solutions in use today.

-Computer networking has always been a fascinating topic in almost all computer systems!
-Only recently I have started learning more about it through a few investigations that came my way at my current job.
+Only recently I have started learning more about networking through a few investigations that came my way at my current job.
 I have researched and found good online resources, took notes, created diagrams, and solved some interesting networking mysteries.
-I am nothing close to a networking expert, however, I have been wanting to share what I have learned in a flow that starts with the basics and builds gradually more complex concepts - with a focus on what design problems we are trying to solve with each new concept, and how the solution fits in the bigger picture.
-Many online resources may focus on the "how to" rather than "the why", this, on the other hand, is an attempt to provide "the why".
-It will not be a quick reference :)
+I am nothing close to a networking expert, however, I have been wanting to share it with people and hope some find it useful.

 In a way, my being not an expert can be an advantage in keeping things simple and easy to understand for anybody with some basic computer knowledge.
 At least